ncmiller/lets_make_a_synth/part3_ui/README.md

 * The ability to write text to an arbitrary location in the window
 * The ability to draw primitive shapes, such as rectangles, lines, and cicles
 * A knob, for adjusting the volume level of the oscillator
-* Another knob, for adjusting the left/right pan
+* A knob to control the left/right pan
-* A value click-and-drag to control coarse-grained pitch (by semitones)
+* A knob to control coarse-grained pitch (by semitones)
-* A value click-and-drag to control fine-grained pitch (less than one semitone)
+* A knob to control fine-grained pitch (less than one semitone)
-* A piano roll at the bottom, highlighting current tones that are being played
 * A waveform plot with a waveform selector on top.
 Something like the selector in Vital synth

 ![Vital Waveform Selector](img/VitalWaveformSelector.png)

 I did a fair bit of research on immediate mode GUIs vs retained mode GUIs.
-Casey Muratori has an excellent, although biased, [video](https://www.youtube.com/watch?v=Z1qyvQsjK5Y&ab_channel=CaseyMuratori) explaining the difference between the two.
+Casey Muratori has an excellent [video](https://www.youtube.com/watch?v=Z1qyvQsjK5Y&ab_channel=CaseyMuratori) explaining the difference between the two if this is the first time you've heard those terms.

 After some back and forth, I decided to use an immediate mode GUI (or IMGUI, for short), for a couple of reasons: